rochamod-gaming/1.6.0/README.md

 - Boom!
 Enjoy Playing

 ### Note
-This mod only will apply if you Android version is lower than 10, But if you mobile is rooted so i will work in very phone
+This mod only will apply if your Android version is lower than 10, But if your mobile is rooted so it will work in very phone.